Williamarvin/FlowLingo/replit.md

-# MandarinMaster - Chinese Language Learning Platform
+# FlowLingo - Multi-Language Learning Platform

 ## Overview

-MandarinMaster is a comprehensive Chinese language learning platform that provides interactive tools for studying Mandarin.
+FlowLingo is a comprehensive language learning platform that currently specializes in Chinese (Mandarin) with plans for multi-language expansion.
 The application features a complete progress tracking system with user levels, XP points, streak tracking, and adaptive difficulty.
 Key features include text generation with click-to-translate, AI-powered conversations that adapt to user level, voice translator with instant Mandarin-to-English translation, universal media reader (PDF, video, audio, images), vocabulary management with spaced repetition, initial assessment testing, and enhanced progressive practice sessions with mandatory retry system and adaptive difficulty adjustment.
 Built as a full-stack web application with a React frontend and Express backend using PostgreSQL for complete data persistence.

 ### Recent Updates (December 2025)
 - **Complete Green Theme Transformation**: Redesigned entire UI with modern green color scheme